 Use of an authorization delegate and Fedora-specific authorization is optional.
 You can also configure Fedora to run without API security.
 You may want to only enforce container authentication or leave the service running completely unsecured, behind a firewall for instance.
-For details, see How to configure Fedora without authorization.
+For details, see How To Bypass Authorization.